dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 If the app itself uses ADAL for its authentication scenario, the app must use its existing registration values and override the Intune App SDK default values.
 This ensures that users are not prompted for authentication twice (once by the Intune App SDK and once by the app).

-### ADAL FAQs
+### Recommendations

-1. **What ADAL binaries should I use?**

 It is recommended that your app links to the [latest version of ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-objc/releases) on its master branch.
 The Intune App SDK currently uses the broker branch of ADAL to support apps that require conditional access.
 (These apps therefore depend on the Microsoft Authenticator app.)
 But the SDK is still compatible with the master branch of ADAL.
 Use the branch that is appropriate for your app.

-2. **How do I link to ADAL binaries?**
+### Link to ADAL binaries

 Add `-force_load {PATH_TO_LIB}/libADALiOS.a` to the project’s `OTHER_LDFLAGS` build configuration setting or **Other Linker Flags** in the UI. `PATH_TO_LIB` should be replaced with the location of the ADAL binaries.
 Also, make sure to copy the ADAL bundle to your app.

 For more details, see the instructions from [ADAL on GitHub](https://github.com/AzureAD/azure-activedirectory-library-for-objc).

-3. **How do I share the ADAL token cache with other apps signed with the same provisioning profile?**
+### Share the ADAL token cache with other apps signed with the same provisioning profile?**

+Follow the instructions below if you want to share ADAL tokens between apps signed with the same provisioning profile:

 1. If your app does not have any keychain access groups defined, add the app’s bundle ID as the first group.

 2. Enable ADAL single sign-on (SSO) by adding `com.microsoft.adalcache` and `com.microsoft.workplacejoin` access groups in the keychain entitlements.

 3. If you are explicitly setting the ADAL shared cache keychain group, make sure it is set to `<app_id_prefix>.com.microsoft.adalcache`.
 ADAL will set this for you unless you override it.
 If you want to specify a custom keychain group to replace `com.microsoft.adalcache`, specify that in the Info.plist file under IntuneMAMSettings, by using the key `ADALCacheKeychainGroupOverride`.

-4. **How do I force the Intune App SDK to use ADAL settings that my app already uses?**
+### Configure ADAL settings for the Intune App SDK

-	If your app already uses ADAL, see [Configure settings for the Intune App SDK](#configure-settings-for-the-intune-app-sdk) for information on populating the following settings:
+If your app already uses ADAL for authentication and has its own ADAL settings, you can force the Intune App SDK to use the same settings during authentication against Azure Active Directory.
+This ensures that the app will not double-prompt the user for authentication.
+See [Configure settings for the Intune App SDK](#configure-settings-for-the-intune-app-sdk) for information on populating the following settings:

 * ADALClientId
 * ADALAuthority
 * ADALRedirectUri
 * ADALRedirectScheme
 * ADALCacheKeychainGroupOverride

+If your app already uses ADAL, the following configurations are required:

+1. In the project’s Info.plist file, under the **IntuneMAMSettings** dictionary with the key name `ADALClientId`, specify the client ID to be used for ADAL calls.

+2. Also under the **IntuneMAMSettings** dictionary with the key name `ADALAuthority`, specify the Azure AD authority.

+3. Also under the **IntuneMAMSettings** dictionary with the key name `ADALRedirectUri`, specify the redirect URI to be used for ADAL calls.
+You might also need to specify `ADALRedirectScheme`, depending on the format of your app’s redirect URI.
-5. **How do I override the Azure AD authority URL with a tenant-specific URL supplied at runtime?**

-	Set the `aadAuthorityUriOverride` property on the IntuneMAMPolicyManager instance.
+Additionally, you can override the Azure AD Authority URL with a tenant-specific URL at runtime.
+To do this, simply set the `aadAuthorityUriOverride` property on the `IntuneMAMPolicyManager` instance.

 > [!NOTE]
-	> This is for required APP without device enrollment to let the SDK reuse the ADAL refresh token fetched by the app.
+> Setting the AAD Authority URL is required for APP without device enrollment to let the SDK reuse the ADAL refresh token fetched by the app.

 The SDK will continue to use this authority URL for policy refresh and any subsequent enrollment requests, unless the value is cleared or changed.
-So it's important to clear the value when a corporate user signs out of the app and reset it when a new corporate user signs in.
+Therefore, it is important to clear the value when a managed user signs out of the app and to reset the value when a new managed user signs in.

-6. **What should I do if my app itself uses ADAL for authentication?**

-	The following actions are required if the app already uses ADAL for authentication:

-	1. In the project’s Info.plist file, under the IntuneMAMSettings dictionary with the key name `ADALClientId`, specify the client ID to be used for ADAL calls.

-	2. Also under the IntuneMAMSettings dictionary with the key name `ADALAuthority`, specify the Azure AD authority.

-	3. Also under the IntuneMAMSettings dictionary with the key name `ADALRedirectUri`, specify the redirect URI to be used for ADAL calls.
-You might also need to specify `ADALRedirectScheme`, depending on the format of your app’s redirect URI.

-7. **What if my app does not already use ADAL for authentication?**
+### If your app does not use ADAL

 	If your app does not use ADAL, the Intune App SDK will provide default values for ADAL parameters and handle authentication against Azure AD.
+You do not have to specify any values for the ADAL settings listed above.

 ## App protection policy without device enrollment